 Decision-making is the action or method of making decisions, especially important ones.
 It is like being at a crossroad where you need good instincts to come up with a logic to make a decision and to be smart enough to know what is right for you.

-Who Should we Ask for Input?
+Who Should you Ask for Input?

 When selecting people to ask, older and better educated individuals are not automatically the best choice.
 Young or less educated individuals may have a better understanding on how to handle difficult situations.
 The best people to approach are those who are aware of their personal strengths and limitations, deal with a lot of people, are good listeners and open-minded.
 They must also have a wide knowledge base, that is a broad store of information or data that is available to draw on.

 You could find out from them about how they handled situations or events related to a current situation that is causing you trouble.
 You could ask them for details about what happened, how they felt, what their reaction was, and what was the consequence of their action.

 - Listen carefully and pay attention to their body language as much as their words.